abhinav-exp/Outliers/README.md

 # Outliers

+A Customised Student Portal WebApp for Our branch students where only they can login and conduct class polls, have a todo list, share their achievements with others, view notices posted by CR and much more.
+This WebApp is build as a contest project by team Outliers at GeeksFiesta of GFG IIIT-BH Chapter.

 # Frontend
 The frontend of the project has been developed using Angular 8 framework.
 The technologies used in building the frontend are:
 <ol>